JakeSteam/blog-programming/_posts/2017-01-21-android-tinting-item-colour-according-to-status.md

 #### Applying Colours

 For (albeit extremely minor, possibly non-existent) performance reasons, a switch statement is used instead of a large if / else.
-The item’s state (i.e. the colour it needs tinting) is checked against the list of states, and the correct colour is applied.
+The item's state (i.e. the colour it needs tinting) is checked against the list of states, and the correct colour is applied.
 The `MULTIPLY` porterduff mode is used.
-The technicalities of this aren’t necessary to know, but [a reference image](https://i.imgur.com/62EDoqI.png) is very useful (source: [Softwyer](https://softwyer.wordpress.com/2012/01/21/1009/)).
-Essentially, multiple merges the two resources, in this case the item image and the colour overlay, but only the pixels where the first resource isn’t fully transparent.
+The technicalities of this aren't necessary to know, but [a reference image](https://i.imgur.com/62EDoqI.png) is very useful (source: [Softwyer](https://softwyer.wordpress.com/2012/01/21/1009/)).
+Essentially, multiple merges the two resources, in this case the item image and the colour overlay, but only the pixels where the first resource isn't fully transparent.

 `imageResource` is the item drawable to be modified.
-If no coloured state is identified, any existing colour filters are cleared, in case they’ve somehow got attached erroneously earlier on.
+If no coloured state is identified, any existing colour filters are cleared, in case they've somehow got attached erroneously earlier on.

 ```
 switch (itemState) {